ondrej-langr/toolbox/packages/bob/docs/contribution.md

 Templates can be described by two types:

 - EJS templates
   - ✅ Simple templates
   - ✅ Simple usage - just create a `<result-file-name-with-extension>.ejs` file
   - ❌ Without type inference
   - ❌ Existing files are always overidden with templates outputs
 - Programatically defined templates

   - ❌ Complex templates
   - ❌ Little bit of a boilerplate to get started

     - create a `<result-file-name-with-extension>.templ.ts` file
     - Define template logic with Template class and export as default

       ```ts
       import { TemplateFile } from '~/TemplateFile.js';

       export default TemplateFile.define('json', (existing) => {
         // do magic (validation, fetching, etc...)
         // And now return what should be in the file after the template is done generating
         return {
           ...existing,
-                override: 'this'
+          override: 'this',
-              }
+        };
       });
       ```

   - ✅ Type inference
   - ✅ Template always gets current file contents which lets it merge over existing contents of file
   - ✅ Each file type has its own parser.
 All parsing from or back to file handles the parser itself.
 Template just gets and retuns the same datatype
     - **JSON** - parses file contents into POJO
     - **Text** - reads file as is which allows for highest flexibility
     - **YAML** - parses yaml file contents into POJO
     - **Typescript/Javascript** - parses file contents into AST
     - **<insert-language-name>** - @ondrejlangr/bob can practically parse and manage virtually any language as long as it can be reasonably parsed with tools like AST

 Its up to user which template serves the purpose the best.